Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Polynomial-time algorithm under mild SNR

 \subsection{Weighted higher-order initialization}

-We start with weighted higher-order clustering algorithm as initialization.
-We take an order-3 symmetric tensor as illustration for insight.
-Consider noiseless case with $\tX = \bbE\tY$ and $\mX = \text{Mat}(\tX)$.
+We start with weighted higher-order clustering algorithm as initialization. {We take an order-3 tensor and the clustering on the first mode as illustration for insight.} Consider noiseless case with $\tX = \bbE\tY$ and $\mX = \text{Mat}(\tX)$.
 By model~\eqref{eq:model_tensor}, for all $i \in [p]$, we have

-This implies that, all node $i$ belonging to $a$-th community (i.e., $z(i)=a$) share the same normalized mean vector $\theta(i)^{-1} \mX_{i:}$, and vice versa.
+This implies that, all node $i$ belonging to the $a$-th community (i.e., $z(i)=a$) share the same normalized mean vector $\theta(i)^{-1} \mX_{i:}$, and vice versa.
 Intuitively, one can apply $k$-means clustering to the vectors $\{ \theta(i)^{-1} \mX_{i:} \}_{i\in[p]}$, which leads to main idea of our Sub-algorithm~\hyperref[alg:main]{1}.